apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Both Meridian Outskirts elevators
  * Doors:
    * Meridian Metroplex hub door opening
+ * Other Additions:
+   * Slot Machines
+ * Mission-Specific Animations:
+   * Statue scanner/printer from Golden Calves
+   * Coffee-pouring animation during Rise and Grind (pretty slight improvement, and if localization dialogue other than English happens to be longer, it's possible that some dialogue might get cut off)
+   * Second Bell-of-Peace door opening on Athenas

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)